 Once the lease is signed, it's binding.
 The tenant needs to follow the rules outlined in the lease and you need to make sure you're providing them with a habitable place to live.

-When you write a lease, it's important that it abides by Pennsylvania state law and respects the rights of your tenants.
+When you create a lease agreement, it's important that it abides by Pennsylvania state law and respects the rights of your tenants.

 If you've never written a lease before, American Heritage Property Management is here to help.
 We offer property management services in Pennsylvania and Maryland and have been doing so for nearly 40 years.